ProgUn1corn/Qlourie_Astral_R/README.md

 ## Aerodynamics
 - Front and rear independent aerodynamics
 - Front lip and rear diffuser react to ground clearance change
-- Two layer WRC style rear wing with winglet attached, 50mm higher than roof front projection and 40mm longer than rear bumper side projection
+- Two layer WRC style rear wing with winglet attached, 50mm higher than frontal projection and 40mm longer than rear bumper side projection
 - Rear wing endplate aerodynamics for better control when sliding
 - Total about 400kg of downforce at 200km/h
 ![Astral_R](Docs/19.jpg)